yuvalmGS/gigaspaces-wiki-jekyll/xap97/indexing-overview.markdown

 # When to Use Indexing

 Naturally the question arises of when to use indexing.
-Usually it is recommended to index properties that are used in common queries.
+Usually it is advisable to index properties that are used in common queries.
 However, in some scenarios one might favor less footprint, or faster performance for a specific query, and adding/removing an index should be considered.

 {% warning %}  Remember that "Premature optimization is the root of all evil".
-It is always recommended to benchmark your code to get better results. {%endwarning%}
+It is advisable to benchmark your code to get better results. {%endwarning%}

 # Index Types

 The index type is determined by the **`SpaceIndexType`** enumeration.
 The index types are:

-**`NONE`** - No indexing is used.
+**`NONE`** - No index is created.

 **`BASIC`** - Basic index is used - this speeds up equality matches (equal to/not equal to).